 How has your life and career changed since getting this certification?

-While I was working on my certification, I would put up Q’s and A's on social media as I was working through the program so that my followers would be engaged with what I was learning.
-I used that as a way to show people that I was really learning about prenatal and postnatal fitness so that word would spread and I could get more clients.
+While I was working on my certification, I would put up Q’s and A’s on social media as I was working through the program so that my followers would be engaged with what I was learning.
+I used that as a way to show people that I was really learning about prenatal and postpartum fitness so that word would spread and I could get more clients.
 It also made it so that everyone was kind of a part of what I was learning.

 The day that I completed my exam for the certification, I had a potential client reach out to me saying that she’d seen everything that I was learning.
 She had just had a child six weeks ago and was now able to start exercising, so she then became my client!